-MicroEJ Core Engine defines 3 exclusive capabilities:
+The Core Engine defines 3 exclusive capabilities:

-- Mono-sandbox: capability to produce a monolithic firmware (default one). - Multi-Sandbox: capability to produce a extensible firmware on which new applications can be dynamically installed.
-See section Multi-Sandbox. - Tiny application: capability to produce a compacted firmware (optimized for size).
-See section Tiny Application.
+- Mono-Sandbox: capability to produce a monolithic firmware (default one). - Multi-Sandbox: capability to produce a extensible firmware on which new applications can be dynamically installed.
+See section Multi-Sandbox. - Tiny-Sandbox: capability to produce a compacted firmware (optimized for size).
+See section Tiny-Sandbox.

-All MicroEJ Core Engine capabilities may not be available on all architectures.
+All the Core Engine capabilities may not be available on all architectures.
 Refer to section Supported MicroEJ Core Engine Capabilities by Architecture Matrix for more details.